 PCC Foster Care Agency works under the umbrella of Phoenix Community Care.
 The management structure of the PCC Foster Care Agency is shown below.

-As of July 2017 PCC Foster care has five permanent members of staff: Pauline Hawkes, Tashia Brown, Rochelle Williams, Gena Areola and Al Coates.
-In addition we have suitable qualified and experienced sessional workers.
+As of August PCC Foster care has five permanent members of staff: Pauline Hawkes, Gena Areola, Lisa Denton, Ian Mitchell and Al Coates.
+In addition, we have suitably qualified and experienced sessional workers.